CounterpartyXCP/Documentation/Developers/federated_node.md

 * **restrictedAreas**: Set to an object containing a specific page path as the key (or "dividend" for dividend functionality), and a list of one or more ISO 2-letter country codes as the key value, to allow for country-level blacklisting of pages/features.

-Once done, save this file and make sure it exists on all servers you are hosting Counterwallet static content on.
+Once done, save this file and make sure it exists on all servers you are hosting Counterwallet static content on, and restart the `counterwallet` service.
 Now, when you go to your Counterwallet site, the server will read in this file immediately after loading the page, and set the list of backend API hosts from it automatically.

 ### Enabling multi-lingual support